 Other manufacturers produced similar velomith pistols.
 This one was manufactured by Ojanguren y Vidosa.
 This is an interesting pistol in several ways.
 First, it is designed to look like a Browning semi-automatic because that latter gun was extremely popular.
 The 'hammer' is actually a lock which released the break open cylinder mechanism and the small pin at the bottom end of the muzzel when depressed, activates the extractor.
 Like the Retolaza pistols, this is well made and chambered in 7,65.

 Another pistol of the same design bears no obvious marking but is either an OV design or a close copy.
 This is also a top break design

 The same company also manufactured more standard shaped velodog pistols.

-This velodog is very typical of what came to the standard shape and features.
-There is nothing special about this pistol other than the trade mark of an A and an E in a circle.
-Still, it is better made than many others.
+This first velodog is very typical of what came to the standard shape and features.
+In this case, this Antonio Errasti pistol is very well.
+The Errasti trade mark of an A and an E in a circle clearly appears on the upper receiver.

 Arostegui showed how a bossu hunchback velodog might have softened lines to produce a prettier gun.

 Juan Jose Larranaga ?